Table of contents

 For some reason, “working from home” has, for many years, signaled a sense of isolation or loneliness.

-If you’re already someone working from home, you may immediately declare that this is not the case.
+If you’re already someone who is working from home, you may immediately declare that this is not the case.

 In this case, you may have close (yet virtual) connections with coworkers, digital communities or professional networks.
-(And if you haven’t found these types of digital networks yet, read on to our guide to staying connected while working remotely!)
+(And if you haven’t found these types of digital networks yet, read on to learn how to stay connected while working remotely!)

-When working remotely, what comes to mind is communities of professionals on Slack, like Ladies Get Paid (LGP) or Remote Year.
-Feeling included is natural when you join a community online that welcomes you, whether you’re sitting in a trendy cafe in NYC or in your Airbnb in Myanmar.
+When working remotely, what comes to mind is communities of professionals on Slack, like Ladies Get Paid (LGP), or Remote Year.
+Feeling included is natural when you join a community online that welcomes you, whether you’re sitting in a trendy cafe in NYC or in your Airbnb in Mexico.

 One thing to note when looking for inclusion for remote workers or professionals who work from home is that the mutual sense of understanding is growing more and more by the day.